School Logo

 Welcome to our Governors’ section

-Full Governing Body meetings are held 3 times a year in October, February and July.
-These meetings review the strategic direction and the educational and financial performance of the school.
+The Full Governing Body meets three times a year – in October, February, and July – to review the school’s strategic direction and monitor its educational and financial performance.

 A message from the Chair of Governors: